iamthiru/Node-js-JWT/Pupil/Just_Eyes_Modified_README.md

 ### PUPIL DETECTION:
 * This function is divided into 2 parts for handling NIR and COLOR Videos.
 * NIR Part:
-  * Since Pupil is the first thing which should be detected in NIR videos, we threhold the incoming frame using a manually entered number (The one which accurately find us our Pupil).
+  * Since Pupil is the first thing which should be detected in NIR videos, we threshold the incoming frame using a manually entered number (The one which accurately find us our Pupil).
-  * We use this threholded frame to find Canny Edges and pass it to a OpenCV function: cv2.HOUGHCIRCLES().
+  * We use this thresholded frame to find Canny Edges and pass it to a OpenCV function: cv2.HOUGHCIRCLES().
   * Using a HOUGH_GRADIENT we set the parameters which produces the best results along with Minimum and Maximum Radii range.
   * This HOUGH_CIRCLES Function finds us some 'X' number of circles which best fit on top of the Canny Edge detection.
   * For the circle we find: